lbkchen/deep-learning/README.md

 Following this configuration, the input data can be read into the model and encoded into a different representation depending on the user's desired parameters (layer dimensions, activations, noise level, etc.).
 For example, this technique can be used to transform a sparse feature space of 30000 dimensions into a dense feature space of 400 dimensions as a primer for better training performance.

 ## Usage
+The current working source code is located in `tf/final_sda.py`.
 Currently reads train/test data from csv files in batch style.
 The following three datasets must be present for the SDA to output newly learned features:
 - X training values
 - Y training values
 - X testing values